tompidev/fontawesome-helper/README.md

 * more than 650 icon by the core lineawesome.css of Bludit
 * clickable icons in a Modal window
-* "one click copy" which help you to copy the HTML formatted icon into the clipboard
+* a "one click copy" feature which will help you to copy the HTML formatted icon code to the clipboard

 ### Languages available

-Fontawesome Helper contains in this release the following languages:
+Fontawesome Helper contains the following languages in this release:

 * English
 * Hungarian